Wellbeing and Resilience Trip to Iceland Iceland

 Iceland’s rugged outdoors lends itself for an incredible resilience and wellbeing trip.
 Immersed in epic landscapes unlike anywhere else in the world, students have the perfect balance of challenges to overcome and moments for self-reflection.

-This itinerary has a particular focus on improving students’ wellbeing and self-esteem.
-We are pleased to share that we have a special self-reflection journal pack for your students, which provides a place to reflect on their experiences.
+This itinerary focuses on improving students’ wellbeing and self-esteem.
 Plus we have chosen countryside hotels to give you and your students the best opportunity to see the northern lights!

 What's included